Alokal/bc2-emu/README.md

 0. Make sure your game is the latest, non-steam version
 1. Run the masterserver
 2. Copy ```dinput8.dll``` to game directory
-3. Run the game, register a new account
+3. Run the game, register a new account.
+Email don't even have look like an email (e.g. 'lolzrandom' is perfectly fine)
 4. Play

 Running dedicated server